2005–06 South-West Indian Ocean cyclone season: Tropical Depression 02

+Tropical Depression 03

+Tropical Depression Three formed on November 6 while east-southeast of Diego Garcia; it moved generally southward, reaching peak winds of 55 km/h before dissipating on November 8.

+Tropical Depression 04

+Simultaneous to Tropical Depression Three was Tropical Depression Four, which entered the basin on November 7 from the Australian region, and was also classified by the JTWC as Tropical Cyclone 02S with winds of 65 km/h.
+The depression was weakening at the time, and both the JTWC and MFR discontinued advisories on November 8.

 Intense Tropical Cyclone Bertie–Alvin

 In the middle of November, a westerly wind burst produced an area of convection southwest of Sumatra, which spawned a circulation at 2º S on November 16.
 Two days later, the BoM classified the system as a tropical low to the north of the Cocos Islands.
 The low moved southwestward, quickly intensifying, prompting the BoM to name it Bertie.
 The storm moved southwestward and intensified due to favorable water temperatures and atmospheric conditions, reaching winds of 185 km/h on November 22 while just east of 90º E. The track shifted nearly due south, and the eye moved along the dividing line between the Australian and south-west Indian Ocean basins.
 Early on November 24, the cyclone crossed 90º E and was renamed Alvin; at the time, the system was beginning to weaken due to cooler waters from upwelling and increased wind shear.

 The MFR estimated peak 10 minute winds of 175 km/h within the basin, making it an intense tropical cyclone; it was the third consecutive year in which there was a November storm of such intensity.
 The JTWC, which designated Alvin as Tropical Cyclone 03S, estimated 1 minute winds of 195 km/h.
 A building ridge to the south turned the storm to the west-northwest.
 By November 25, the increased wind shear had exposed the circulation from the convection, indicative of rapid weakening, and on that day Alvin was downgraded below tropical cyclone status.
 On the next day, the storm weakened to tropical depression status after nearly all of the convection was gone, prompting the JTWC to cease issuing advisories.
 The residual circulation remained well-defined with only temporary increases in convection.
 The MFR stopped issuing warnings on December 3, after Alvin had passed south of Diego Garcia, although the circulation continued westward and was still visible north of Madagascar on December 10.